 Presentation software can be a wonderful tool if used correctly.
 It can also be a dangerous distraction that interferes with communication rather than facilitating it.
 The line between the two is thin.

 Over the course of my career, I have sat through hundreds of presentations.
 Most of them were done with PowerPoint.
-Most of them are done poorly.
+Most of them were done poorly.

 I often think the presenter would be more compelling if he would ditch the presentation software and just speak.
-Because of this, I even thought of outlawing presentation software when I was the CEO of Thomas Nelson.
+Because of this, I even thought of outlawing presentation software when I was the CEO of Thomas Nelson Publishers.

 But alas, It has become a staple of corporate life.
 It is the ubiquitous prop that attends every presentation.